Amazon Echo 2 review

 Gone is the volume ring at the top, replaced by volume buttons, a la Echo Dot.
 There are seven little holes at the top for the array of microphones, plus a mic-mute button and an action button, which can be used for silencing alarms among other things.

 The mics have been improved for better voice recognition, and they work better when music is playing at higher volumes.
 Amazon says they’re better at beamforming (working out where your voice is coming from) and noise cancelling, to better hear what you’re saying when there’s other noise in the room.

 Speakers are also new: there’s a 2.5in woofer as before, but a new, smaller tweeter.
 You can see these when you pop the shell off, a simple process of grasping the body and pushing in the centre underneath.

-The power connector is on the side rather than underneath, but a bigger change is the addition of a 3.5mm minijack aux input.
-This means you can plug in an audio device which doesn’t have Bluetooth, for example.
+The power connector is on the side rather than underneath, but a bigger change is the addition of a 3.5mm minijack aux output.
+This means you can plug in a speaker which doesn’t have Bluetooth.

 The Echo 2 still works as a Bluetooth speaker like the original, too.

 Alexa’s capabilities have improved somewhat since last year, and the Echo 2 benefits from these as well as all the features added throughout the year, such as multi-room audio and voice calling and messaging.

 What this means is that the Echo 2 is no more or less capable than the original – or the £49.99 Echo Dot.
 They can all do the same things.